juliansweatt/computer_organization/Project 1/README.md

 * [Test Script](./tests/runTests.bash)
   * Bash script which compiles `proj1.c` and runs all tests in the [`tests`](./tests) directory on `a.out` against the known correct executable file `Proj1.exe`.
   * Assumed to be executed in a directory containing `proj1.c` and `Proj1.exe` where the [`tests`](./tests) directory is a subdirectory.
-* [Test 1](./tests/test1.asm) | Longer Tests Which Assesses All Required Commands Within Their Argument Bounds
+* [Test 1](./tests/test1.asm) | Brute Force Test Which Assesses All Required Commands Within Their Argument Bounds Including Edge Cases
   * `LA` | Tests loading an address found in `.text` or `.data` directives
   * `SLL` | Tests shifting.
 Note, `0<=shift< 32` is a requirement of the `SLL` instruction, therefore tests only occur within the bounds.
   * `ADD` | Tests addition using temp/save/null/pseudo registers.